vk28122812/SwiftShop/README.md

 # Swift Shop eCommerce Application MVP

 ## Overview
-Swift Shop is a minimal viable product (MVP) for an eCommerce application built using Swift.
+Swift Shop is a minimal viable product (MVP) for an eCommerce application built using MERN.
 This application allows users to browse products, add them to their cart, and proceed to checkout.

 ## Features
 - User authentication and authorization